Kia ora, thank you for joining us at He Whenua Rongo – an Indigenous Seed, Soil and Food Sovereignty Symposium, held in Tāmaki Makaurau in April 2024.

-We will come together for a three-day wānanga to collaborate with other farmers, Indigenous communities, local food producers, activists, hua parakore producers, Indigenous researchers and policymakers.
-We’ll explore, celebrate and connect with the wisdom of preserving and promoting seed freedom and diversity, regenerating soils and restoring Aotearoa’s cultural food systems.
+Did you join us for some of the three-day wānanga?
+Check out the image gallery above.
+Photographer James Rua captures how we collaborated with other farmers, Indigenous communities, local food producers, activists, hua parakore producers, Indigenous researchers and policymakers.
+Together, we got the chance to explore, celebrate and connect with the wisdom of preserving and promoting seed freedom and diversity, regenerating soils and restoring Aotearoa’s cultural food systems.

 Topics covered include free trade and agriculture, Indigenous seed sovereignty, GMOs in food and farming, post-capitalist economies, hua parakore and community empowerment.